MicrosoftDocs/win32/desktop-src/IndexSrv/displaying-the-status-of-a-catalog.md

 ---
-title: Displaying the Status of a Catalog
+Description: Displaying the Status of a Catalog ms.assetid: d0a80948-0a23-4af3-8036-0d1471441624
-description: Displaying the Status of a Catalog ms.assetid: d0a80948-0a23-4af3-8036-0d1471441624 ms.technology: desktop ms.prod: windows
+title: Displaying the Status of a Catalog ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
-ms.author: windowssdkdev